 Key Takeaways — 2026 Jeep Wrangler Off-Road Capability

-- Rock-Trac 4:1 crawl ratio on Rubicon and 392 provides four times the torque multiplication of Command-Trac
+- Rock-Trac® 4:1 crawl ratio on Rubicon and Moab 392 provides four times the torque multiplication of Command-Trac®

-- Willys adds rear e-locker and heavier-duty Dana M210/M220 axles over the base Sport at a lower price than the Rubicon
+- Willys adds rear e-locker and heavy-duty wide-track Dana axles over the base Sport at a lower price than the Rubicon

-- Xtreme 35 Tire Package available on Sport and Rubicon 4-door — adds 35-inch tires, lift, 4.56 axle, and upgraded brakes
+- Xtreme 35 Tire Package available on Sport and Rubicon 4-door — adds 35-inch tires, lift, performance axle ratio, and upgraded brakes

-- Front disconnecting sway bar on Rubicon and 392 allows greater suspension articulation on rocky terrain
+- Front disconnecting sway bar on Rubicon and Moab 392 allows greater suspension articulation on rocky terrain

-- 392 comes standard with 35-inch tires, 4.56 axle, performance suspension — the most capable factory Wrangler
+- Moab 392 comes standard with 35-inch tires, performance axle ratio, performance suspension — the most capable factory Wrangler

 Which Wrangler is right for Minnesota off-road use?